Elmer Layden: Commissioner

 In 1941, the National Football League franchise owners voted to change the league's constitution in an attempt to bring all professional football leagues under the authority of one commissioner, who would have similar powers to that of Commissioner of Baseball Kenesaw Mountain Landis.
 Chicago Tribune journalist Arch Ward was offered the position of commissioner, but he turned it down and suggested Elmer Layden for the position.

 Layden was appointed commissioner in February 1941.
 His appointment was not voted on by the entire league, which upset owners Alexis Thompson, Bert Bell, and Dan Topping.
 Chicago Bears owner George Halas contended that Layden's hiring was legal because it had been agreed upon by a majority of owners.
 Layden was signed to a five-year contract with an annual salary of $20,000.

 In five years as Commissioner, Layden saw the NFL through the World War II years, in which teams had to use many men of inferior abilities as replacements while most of the regulars were fighting in the war (as did Major League Baseball).
 During this period a few teams temporarily merged due to lack of manpower, most notably the Pittsburgh Steelers with the Philadelphia Eagles (who were nicknamed the Steagles).
 The Cleveland Rams ceased operations for the 1943 season.

 As NFL commissioner, Layden had once conducted an investigation into a betting scam, without advising the owners, which did not reveal any conspiracy.

 At the end of the war, after Japan announced it would surrender, NFL Commissioner Elmer Layden called for all of the league's teams to play "The Star-Spangled Banner" at their games, arguing, "The National Anthem should be as much a part of every game as the kick-off.
 We must not drop it simply because the war is over.
 We should never forget what it stands for."
 Prior to this proclamation "The Star-Spangled Banner" had not been officially required to be sung before the start of any NFL games.

 Layden's tenure as NFL commissioner came to an end in January 1946.
 After Brooklyn owner Dan Topping withdrew his team from the league to join the new All-America Football Conference, the remaining owners agreed not to renew Layden's contract, feeling that he was too much of a gentleman and not forceful enough.
 Layden was succeeded by Bert Bell.

 Later years

 After leaving the NFL, Layden embarked on a successful business career in Chicago, where he died at the age of 70.
 He was buried at Calvary Cemetery in Evanston.

 He was inducted into the College Football Hall of Fame in 1951 as a charter member.

 Personal life

-Layden married Edythe Davis on October 25, 1926.
+Layden married Edythe Davis on October 25, 1926, who preceded him in death.